NihaalChowdary/Skin-cancer-detection/README.md

 While the test set remains non-public, an evaluation server ensures fair method comparisons using the official test set on the challenge website.
 This fosters standardized assessments in the development of automated pigmented skin lesion diagnosis, promoting transparency and comparability of different methodologies.

-### Significance

-By integrating dermatoscopy with advanced neural networks and utilizing a diverse dataset, this project aims to significantly improve the accuracy and reliability of automated skin cancer diagnosis.
-This has the potential to enhance early detection, reduce diagnostic errors, and ultimately improve patient outcomes in dermatology.

 ## Features